hongsong-wang/arXiv10/README.md

 # arXiv Papers in Computer Science from October

-To help students and researchers quickly locate relevant papers based on keywords, I compiled abstracts from arXiv and created a webpage.
+To help students and researchers quickly locate relevant papers based on keywords, I compiled abstracts from arXiv papers in computer science and created a webpage.
 The collection includes papers that have publicly released their code on arXiv, as well as some that have not released any code.
 The latter were automatically selected by an algorithm.
 I apologize if your paper uploaded to arXiv this month is not displayed on this page.

 **This webpage will be updated every month.**